Saturday, October 25, 2025

 • 1975 Suzuki Violin No. 34 ($250) Made in Japan

 Both the Cordoba C9 and the Suzuki Violin No. 34 looked and sounded excellent.
 I decided to purchase the Suzuki, as it was extremely light, sounded beautiful, and was made in Japan (specifically in Nagoya).
-Japanese luthiers are well known to be some of the best in the world.
+Japanese luthiers are well known as among the best in the world.

 After purchasing the Suzuki, I took it into my local Music Village (Union Ave.) to have the guitar examined and re-strung with new strings.

-Luis Gonzalez (the shop's luthier) looked at the guitar and installed D'Addario Pro-Arte Classical Carbon Strings (EJ45FF) with normal tension.
+Luis Gonzalez (the shop's luthier) examined the guitar and installed D'Addario Pro-Arte Classical Carbon Strings (EJ45FF) in normal tension.
 The guitar sounds beautiful with these strings, and I look forward to playing it.

 Suzuki No. 34 Classical Guitar Review